BlackHolePerturbationToolkit/FastEMRIWaveforms/README.md

 ## Running the Tests

-In the main directory of the package run in the terminal:
+In the main directory of the package run in the terminal (if you run [install.sh](install.sh) with defaults, the tests will be performed):
 ```
 python -m unittest discover
 ```